georgialoper/vanilla-extract-codemash-2023/pages/7_tailwind.md

 click

 Then, since we're combining a number of classes, we'll likely pull in a classnames library.
+Probably not super necessary for this example, but this would definetly be useful for elements that need more properties styled.

 click

-We'll use that to bind together some classnames, but unless we expect the consumer of this component to pass in the atomic CSS class.
-We'll have to map the tokens we want to expose to the actual classes.
+We'll use that to bind together our classnames.
+Now unless we expect the consumer of this component to pass in the actual atomic CSS classes as props.
+We'll have to map the tokens we want to expose to the actual underlying classes.
 -->

 ---